Saudi Arabia to lift Qatar blockade, open borders — Kuwait minister | DW | 04.01.2021

 Saudi efforts to isolate Qatar were reportedly set to end on Monday, with Kuwaiti Foreign Minister Amhad Nasser Al Sabah announcing that Riyadh would be opening "the airspace and land and sea borders" between Saudi Arabia and Qatar "starting from this evening."

+The three leaders are to meet and sign a statement to "usher in a bright page of brotherly relations."

+The announcement comes ahead of a Gulf leaders' summit in the desert city of Al-Ula on Tuesday.

 Tensions between the two neighbors spilt into the open in mid-2017, when Saudi Arabia cut diplomatic, trade, and travel ties with Qatar.
-The embargo was joined by the United Arab Emirates, Bahrain and Egypt.
+The United Arab Emirates, Bahrain and Egypt also joined the blockade.
 The four countries accused Doha of backing radical Islamist movements and cozying up to Saudi Arabia's arch-rival Iran.

 The bloc also set out 13 demands for Qatar, including closing the Al Jazeera news network and downgrading links with Iran.

-Qatar, which is home to the largest US military base in the region, said the boycott was aiming to undermine the country's national sovereignty.
-The nation has some 2.3 million inhabitants, the overwhelming majority of which are expats, and shares its only land border with the much larger Saudi Arabia.
+Qatar, which is home to the largest US military base in the region, said the boycott aimed to undermine the country's national sovereignty.
+The nation has some 2.3 million inhabitants, the overwhelming majority of whom are expats, and shares its only land border with the much larger Saudi Arabia.

+At the time, Qatar said that any solution should be based on mutual respect.

-"No country is in a position to impose any demands on another country...
-Each country should decide its foreign policy," said Qatar's Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani.
+"No country is in a position to impose any demands on another country ...
+Each country should decide its foreign policy," said Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani.

+Al Thani also praised White House senior adviser Jared Kushner for his efforts to bridge the gap.

 It was not immediately clear if Qatar accepted any of the demands previously listed by Riyadh and its backers in order to achieve the compromise announced on Monday.